-Welcome to the travel section of The Naturalist, where you will find the latest animal interactions our founder is having somewhere in this wide, wonderful, world.
+Welcome to the travel section of The Naturalist, where you will find the latest animal interactions I'm having somewhere in this wide, wonderful, world.

 Nature is beautiful.
 Nature is inspiring.
 But nature is utterly and completely indifferent.
 Read about how we came to terms with our place in the wild during 14 days in Belize's Chiquibul jungle with the help of scarlet macaws, Morelet's crocodiles, and Donald Trump's hair.